-Chemical element, tungsten, is in the sixth group of the periodic system, has an atomic mass of 183.84.
-Is one of the most heavy metals.
-Was obtained from tungsten anhydride, by restoring its carbon.
-Has a light gray color with metallic luster.
-In nature, occurs only in mixtures with multiple stable isotopes, with mass numbers from 180 to 186.
+Chemical element is tungsten, is in sixth group of periodic system, has an atomic mass of 183.84.
+It is one of heaviest metals.
+It was obtained from tungsten anhydride, by reducing it with carbon.
+It has light gray color with metallic sheen.
+It is found in nature exclusively in mixture with several stable isotopes, with mass numbers from 180 to 186.

-W refers to the group of refractory metals.
-All the items that are in this group are characterized by high melting temperature (over 2500 °K) and high density (above 8 g/m3).
-Along with this, tungsten has high hardness — 3430 MPa, also, this metal, in comparison with the other refractory elements in the same group of the periodic system, has the highest boiling point of 5828 °K (5555 °C).
-Among the metals of this group tungsten is one of the most expensive.
+W belongs to group of refractory metals.
+All elements in this group are characterized by high melting point (more than 2500 °K) and high density index (above 8 g/m3).
+Along with this, tungsten has high hardness index of 3430 MPa.
+Also, this metal, in comparison with other refractory elements located in this group of periodic system, has highest boiling point of 5828 °K (5555 °C).
+Among metals of this group, tungsten is one of most expensive.

 Typically, tungsten is used in two forms.
-The first porous metal impregnated with copper or silver.
-Thanks to impregnation, the metal is easier to cut at a speed which can reach 600 m/min. when compared with the second type of tungsten is ductile and alloy, the latter maximum cutting speed is 90 m/min.
+First type is porous metal impregnated with copper or silver.
+Thanks to impregnation, metal is better suited to cutting at speed that can reach 600 m/min.
+If we compare with second type of tungsten — malleable and undoped, then latter has maximum cutting speed of 90 m/min.

-In addition, tungsten alloys are divided into: single-phase and heterophase.
-Monophasic alloys are considered to be alloys, alloy in certain chemical elements (molybdenum, chromium, rhenium, and etc).
-The most stable is the alloy, which contains 15% molybdenum.
-The plastic alloy obtained by alloying rhenium, its percentage content in the alloy is about 26%.
-Regarding the price of tungsten this type, it is slightly lower compared to porous metals.
+In addition, tungsten alloys are divided into: monophase and heterophase.
+Monophasic alloys are considered alloys doped with certain chemical elements (molybdenum, chromium, rhenium, etc.).
+Most durable is alloy, which contains 15% molybdenum.
+Most ductile alloy is obtained by alloying rhenium, its percentage in alloy is about 26%.
+As for price of tungsten of this kind, it is slightly lower compared to porous metals.

-Along with this, there are still a few groups, such as TTK and TK.
-TTC — the composition of the alloy contained carbides of titanium and tantalum.
-They are used for heat resistant steels and titanium alloys.
+Along with this, there are several more groups, such as: TTK and TK.
+TTK — this alloy contains titanium and tantalum carbides.
+They are used for processing heat-resistant steels and titanium alloys.

-Alloy group of TC differs from the TTC to the fact that it includes only the titanium carbide.
-These alloys are used when working with carbon steels, by using turning and milling.
+Alloy of TK group differs from TTK in that only titanium carbide is present in its composition.
+These alloys are used when working with carbon steels by turning and milling.

-Because of the high cost of tungsten, often used without tungsten alloys, their composition includes carbides of titanium and other refractory metals (Nickel, molybdenum, etc.)
+Due to high cost of tungsten, it is often used without tungsten alloys, they include titanium carbides and other refractory metals (nickel, molybdenum, etc.).

-More than 60% of the tungsten mined is used for making stainless and alloy steels, special tool steels.
-Often for these purposes is a scrap of tungsten.
-Tungsten non-consumable electrodes used for welding all types of steels AC and DC.
-Thanks to the special colouring of electrodes (Golden, red, blue, gray, etc.) can be distinguished for what type of alloys they are, and what kind of current you can use.
+More than 60% of mined tungsten is used for manufacture of stainless alloyed, tool special steels.
+Often, tungsten scrap serves for these purposes.
+Tungsten non-consumable electrodes are used for welding all types of steel on alternating and direct current.
+Thanks to special coloring of electrodes (golden, red, blue, gray, etc.), it is possible to distinguish what type of alloys they are intended for and what type of current can be used.

-For many years heat-resistant tungsten alloys are used for heat-resistant coatings of parts of equipment.
-Exceptional refractoriness and minimum surface evaporation give the possibility to use this metal for the filaments of light bulbs.
-Some chemical companies use it as a catalyst in organic synthesis.
-Along with this, compounds of tungsten are used as heat-resistant grease, as dyes fabrics, enhancing water resistance and fire resistance.
+For many years, heat-resistant tungsten alloys have been used for heat-resistant coating of equipment parts.
+Exceptional refractoriness and minimal surface evaporation make it possible to use this metal for filament bulbs.
+Some chemical plants use it as catalyst in organic synthesis.
+Along with this, tungsten compounds are used as heat-resistant lubricant, as dyes for fabrics that enhance water resistance and fire resistance.

 Buy at best price